MicrosoftDocs/architecture-center/docs/landing-zones/terraform/landing-zone-terraform.md

 ![GitHub logo](../../_images/github.png) Information on customizing the modules is available in the GitHub repo wiki [GitHub: Azure landing zones Terraform module - Wiki](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki).
 You can use it as a starting point and configure it as per your needs.

-Additionally, you can leverage from [ALZ Terraform Accelerator](aka.ms/alz/tf/accelerator "ALZ Terraform Accelerator") that is designed to be used as a template to enable you to get started quickly deploying ALZ with Terraform.
-This repository provides an supporting implementation of the Azure Landing Zones Terraform module, with Azure DevOps pipelines and GitHub actions workflows.
+To quickly get started deploying ALZ with Terraform you can leverage the [ALZ Terraform Accelerator](aka.ms/alz/tf/accelerator "ALZ Terraform Accelerator") that is designed to be used as a template.
+This repository provides a supporting implementation of the Azure Landing Zones Terraform module, with Azure DevOps pipelines and GitHub actions workflows.

 ## ALZ Terraform Accelerator